Max-Mogilski/Max-Mogilski/README.md

 - 💻 Currently working on the "WearMe" application

-- 🧠 I’m currently learning next js and getting better at testing (vitest)
+- 🧠 I’m currently learning node.js / express and getting better at testing (vitest)

 - 📫 How to reach me **maxmogilski@gmail.com**